tayloraportman/SpotifyPlaylist/README.md

 # Create the perfect playlist on Spotify

-This application allows you to take full advantage of Spotify's reccomendation algorithms to create fun and interesting playlists that change up the vibe at intervals of your choosing.
+This application allows you to take full advantage of Spotify's recommendation algorithms to create fun and interesting playlists that change up the vibe at intervals of your choosing.

 This application was built for yoga teachers who want a faster way to create thoughtful yoga playlists